 We repeatedly witness the positive impact of an individual or family taking some control back over their situation, by campaigning for the right to remain.
 Campaigners feel empowered by speaking out and bearing witness to injustice, by feeling the support of those around them, their community, and wider supporters of a campaign who they may never meet.

 The asylum and immigration system does not place a high value on the voices of migrants: on the contrary, it is a system that at times silences, at others twists the words of applicants in order to refuse their cases and categorise them as incredible.
 Individual campaigning is an opportunity for asylum seekers and other migrants to control their own story.
+Read more here.

-NCADC can provide free and confidential information about campaigning to stay in the UK: we can give advice on the benefits and risks of a public campaign, campaign strategies, non-public campaigning options, and we help publicise public campaigns.
+Right to Remain provides free and confidential information about campaigning to stay in the UK: we give advice on the benefits and risks of a public campaign, campaign strategies, non-public campaigning options, and we help publicise public campaigns.

 We facilitate the Young People Seeking Safety network.
-We support campaign against destitution, immigration detention and the securitisation of the asylum and immigration system.
+We campaign against destitution, immigration detention and the securitisation of the asylum and immigration system, legal aid cuts and the racist Immigration Bill.
 We campaign against the use of charter flights to deport people en masse, particularly to war-zones such as Iraq and Afghanistan, and torture-states such as Sri Lanka.